starknet-edu/starknet-cairo-101/README.md

 ## Getting started

-### Creating an account contract
+### Creating a smart contract wallet

-**To complete the tutorial, you need to collect points.** These points will be owned by a smart contract wallet you need to deploy.
+**To complete the tutorial you need to collect points.** These points will be owned by a smart contract wallet you need to deploy.

 - The easiest way to set one up is to use Argent X ([download the chrome extension](https://chrome.google.com/webstore/detail/argent-x-starknet-wallet/dlcobpjiigpikoobohmabehhmhfoodbb/)  or  [check their repo](https://github.com/argentlabs/argent-x)) or Braavos ([download the chrome extension](https://chrome.google.com/webstore/detail/braavos-wallet/jnlgamecbpmbajjfhmmmlhejkemejdma)).
+These wallet solutions are similar to what Metamask is for Ethereum and allow users to initiate transactions and interact with applications on StarkNet.
-- Follow the instructions to install the extension and deploy an account contract
+- Follow the instructions to install the extension and deploy a smart contract account (it could take about 5 minutes to be deployed).
+Please note that in StarkNet there is only one type of accounts - smart contract accounts (this is called Account Abstraction), in contrast to Ethereum where there are wallets and smart contracts.
+In other words, every wallet on StarkNet is a smart contract and there is no distinction between them and other smart contracts.
+Therefore, to create a new wallet, you need to deploy a transaction that publishes your smart contract wallet to the network.
-- Make sure you are on the Goerli testnet network
+- Make sure you are on the Goerli testnet network.
 - The tutorial's points are held in contract  `0x074002c7df47096f490a1a89b086b8a468f2e7c686e04a024d93b7c59f934f83`.
-Click on "add token" in your installed wallet to get your points balance to show up there!
+Click on "Add Token" in your installed wallet and the contract address to get your points balance to show up there!
+A new token called SC101 (starknet-cairo-101) will appear in your wallet.
-- Connect Voyager to your account contract!
-This will allow you to broadcast your transactions through your wallet.
+- Connect [Voyager](https://voyager.online/) to your account smart contract.
+Voyager is the block explorer for StarkNet (the equivalent of Etherscan for Ethereum) and allows you to browse the state of the blockchain, view all transactions and their status.
+By connecting Voyager to your wallet, you will be able to broadcast your transactions through your wallet.
 ​

-### Get Testnet ETH
+### Get testnet ETH

-To execute transactions on the Goerli StarkNet TestNet ** you'll need testnet ETH to pay for gas**.
+To execute transactions on the Goerli StarkNet testnet **you'll need testnet ETH to pay for gas**.
 To get some, go to the [faucet](https://faucet.goerli.starknet.io/) and follow the instructions.
 It could take several minutes, but you should receive some L2 Goerli ETH in your wallet that you can use to execute transactions on the testnet.

 ### Using Voyager